 2. Types of Permissible Items

-Only odourless and quiet-to-access foods are permitted to minimize distractions to other examinees.
+Only odourless and quiet-to-access foods are permitted to minimise distractions to other examinees.
 Examples include soft fruits, bars, and sandwiches that do not contain strong-smelling ingredients like onions or fish.

 Beverages should be in containers that minimise noise when opening or handling, such as screw-top bottles or containers with sports caps.